Edorka/preact-cli-wp-theme/README.md

 I just wrote a tutorial with simple instructions. here: https://dev.to/edorka/preact-spa-into-a-wordpress-theme-lge

-I will only maintain this plugin some people asks for it.
+I will only maintain this plugin if some people asks for it.

 Old readme below: ======================================